DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2024-03-27-understanding-trainee-withdrawals.md

 - We only included Postgraduate routes full-time students

-- We were not looking at annual trends and we did not include geographic location of ITT providers, disability details, nationality details and ethnicity details.
+- We were not looking at annual trends, and we did not include geographic location of ITT providers, disability details, nationality details and ethnicity details.
 We also did not include placement data

 - We cross analysed ITT factors with trainee demographics